balikasg/GrenobleDataScienceMeetup/README.md

 http://lshtc.iit.demokritos.gr/
 and described at:
 LSHTC: A Benchmark for Large-Scale Text Classification, Ioannis Partalas, Aris Kosmopoulos, Nicolas Baskiotis, Thierry Artieres, George Paliouras, Eric Gaussier, Ion Androutsopoulos, Massih-Reza Amini, Patrick Galinari, CoRR abs/1503.08581, 2015

+*Please unzip the data to use them with the notebook.